 Secondly, it is impossible to identify a vitamin deficiency through DNA testing alone.
 Therefore, these genetics-based supplements only identify possible needs.
 They fail to correctly identify actual needs which can only be performed by a blood test.

 Finally, the personalized nutrition and lifestyle guidance provided by many of these companies can be misleading.
-It is often vague and provides no true guidance concerning medical predictions.
+The test results are often vague and may provide inaccurate health risk predictions.

 The United States Government Accountability Office has testified in front of the House of Representatives concerning these companies’ claims.
 They described many of the advertisements and promises as misleading and deceptive.
 Thus it is important to discuss any recommendations with a licensed healthcare practitioner with training to interpret these genetic results.